cariad/nvalues/README.md

 # nvalues

-A Python package for working with n-dimensional volumes of data
+A Python package for working with n-dimensional volumes of data.